The four pillars of primary production at Duck Creek QLD

 Carbon is also a critical component of healthy soils.
 Like water, carbon cycles in and out of the atmosphere via plants, but its storage in soils through the decomposition of dead organic matter hat forms the basis for living soils and the ability of soils to retain moisture and nutrients.

 Carbon is the basic building block of all organic matter living and dead.
 Carbon like water also persists within Earth’s atmosphere and while its volume is miniscule in percentage terms, the function of carbon in the atmosphere (as carbon dioxide and equivalent gases) is profound.
 I like to use this analogy: if we compare carbon to the radioactive compounds used in nuclear devices, it takes a miniscule amount to create unimaginable devastation.
 For instance it took only around 64kgs of highly enriched uranium-235 to cause the devastation of Hiroshima at the end of WWII.

 Exactly what is biodiversity?
 Directly translated the term literally means living (Bio) many things (Diversity).
 Often these days the term is used (somewhat incorrectly) to describe endangered species, plant and non-human animal species and plants and animals that are considered important and or desirable.
-The point here is that we do not often relate this word back to human cultures and communities, when in reality these too are part of our global systems of biodiversity and are not as some may believe, separate or different.
+The point here is that we do not often relate this word back to human cultures and communities, when in reality these too are part of our global systems of biodiversity and are not, as some may believe, separate, unconnected or different.

-The important thing to always remember is that the more diversity we have, the more complex the system in which it exists; the more complex the system, the more connections and interrelationships; the more connections
+The important point to remember is that the more diversity we have, the more complex the system in which it exists becomes; the more complex the system, the more connections and interrelationships; the more connections